roman-rezinkin/RomanStaticSG/README.md

 A list of [arguments](#command_list) can be found below.

 ### Method 2
 Fork and clone this repository.
-Then execute the following commands within the RomanStaticSG folder
+Then execute any of the following [commands](#command_list) within the RomanStaticSG folder

     python romanssg.py --help